cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 >   python helloworld.py
 > ```

-The machinefile contains the ipaddresses
+An example fo a simple machinefile contains the ipaddresses.
+The username can be proceeded by the ip address.

 > ```
-> pi@192.168.0.10
+> pi@192.168.0.10:1
-> pi@192.168.0.11
+> pi@192.168.0.11:2
-> pi@192.168.0.12
+> pi@192.168.0.12:2
-> pi@192.168.0.13
+> pi@192.168.0.13:2
-> pi@192.168.0.14
+> pi@192.168.0.14:2
 > ```

+In many cases your machine name may be available within your network and known to all hosts in the cluster.
+In that case it is more convenient
+To sue the machine names.

+> ```
+> pi@red0:1
+> pi@red1:2
+> pi@red2:2
+> pi@red3:2
+> pi@red4:2
+> ```

-Please make sure to change the ipaddresses of your hosts according to your network.
+Please make sure to change the ipaddresses or name of your hosts according to your network.

+### Rankfiles for Multiple Cores

+In contrast to the host parameter you can fine tune the placement of processes to computers with a `rankfile`.
+This may be important if your hardware has for example specifig computers for data storage or GPUs.

-If you like to add multiple cores from a machine you can also use a rank file
+If you like to add multiple cores from a machine you can also use a `rankfile`

 > ```
 > mpirun -r my_rankfile --report-bindings ...